HPSoftware/alm-vayu-docs/README.md

 # Global Search - Unofficial Workarounds

-Note: High-availability clusters are currently not supported in Global Search.

 Global Search is a powerful engine that enables you to search across all or a specific ALM module.

 Global Search deployment contains 3 services: ALM-Fetcher (a service which uses ALM REST API to fetch data from ALM and index it into Elasticsearch using iRiS), iRiS (Elasticsearch client acts as a mediator), and [Elasticsearch](https://www.elastic.co/).